Embodied Ecologies: A collaborative inquiry into how people sense, know, and act to reduce chemical exposures in everyday urban life.

 Research Focus

 By focusing on what ordinary people and city planners do to avoid or reduce chemical exposures and the concerns that inform their practices, we gain insight into the structural constraints that enable and/or constrain their ability to protect themselves.
-Insights that will inform new harm reduction strategies that present pathways to transformative change.
+Insights from this study will inform new harm reduction strategies that present pathways to transformative change.

 Key Objectives